georgiee/coding-for-kids/slides.md

 ^ That’s a lot and very complex

-^ It makes computer science very difficult and not easy to talk about.
+^ It makes computer science not easy to talk about.

 ![left](images/02-why/smartphones.jpg )
 # [fit] _70 years later_